mcdermottsolutions/bespectacled-bear/README.md

 grunt server
 ````
 Then go to localhost:9000 in your browser.
 You'll need to add the livereload extension to your browser.  http://livereload.com/extensions/

+Let me know if you have any questions or anything.